A Day In The Life of a Truck Driver: What To Expect?

 Such devices allow drivers to stay in contact with employers, friends, and family members while on the road and receive information regarding upcoming weather patterns, road closures, etc.

 It also provides an easy way to contact other truckers if needed.
-Additionally, some companies offer tablets or smartphones loaded with routing software that helps truckers navigate routes more accurately and deliver on time.
+Additionally, some companies offer tablets or smartphones loaded with advanced truck routing software that helps truckers navigate routes more accurately and deliver on time.

 GPS Navigation Systems